Introduction

 Choosing paints and health considerations

-Selecting the right paint is crucial for a successful project and your well-being.
-Here’s what to look for:
+Selecting the right paint ensures a successful project and protects your well-being.
+Here’s what to consider:

 Surface Prep and Patchwork — Foundation for a Great Finish